sunminghui81/sunminghui81.github.io/_posts/2017-02-15-numpy-scipy-tutorial.md

    np.hsplit(a,(3,4))   # Split a after the third and the fourth column
    ```
    `vsplit` splits along the vertical axis, and `array_split` allows one to specify along which axis to split.
-1. The `view` method creates a new array object that looks at the same data. <br>
+1. The `view` method creates a new array object that looks at the same data.

    ```python
    a = np.arange(12)